 Key ages and stages

-We recommend that you visit us for assessment at the following stages in your child’s life.
+We recommend that you visit us for assessment at each of the following stages in your child’s life.
 The links below will take you to the Victorian Government's Better Health website where there is more information on each key stage.
 These stages are:

 You must bring your My Health, Learning and Development Record to every appointment